stimpy77/namespace.js/README.md

 Example:

     namespace('a.b.c');
-    a.b.c.d = {  // does not throw an error saying "'a' does not exist"
+    a.b.c.d = {  // Does not throw an error saying "'a' does not exist"
-        x: 'y'
+        x: 'y'   // .. nor for that matter a.b, or a.b.c.
     };

     x = {};